 - When searching for a file in many operating systems, use the wildcards.
 For example, searching for test.* returns results for any file beginning with "test" in the file name.
 In our example, the results could include "tested," "tests," and "testing."

 - Use search grouping.
 For example, any text in quotes, like "search example" would find anything containing the words "search example" next to each other but not "search" or "example" by themselves.
-Another example of grouping is using a '+' between the text, like search+example.
+Another example of grouping uses a '+' between the text, like search+example.

 - In most online searches, you can exclude text from your search by adding the '-' sign before a word.
 For example, computer help -paid searches for anything containing the words "computer help," but only show results for pages that do not contain the word "paid."

 What is the search symbol?

 Web pages and software programs use the symbol of a magnifying glass to represent the search feature.
-For example, on some web pages, you may find a text box next to a button with a magnifying glass that can be pressed to open a search for whatever is in the text box.
+For example, on some web pages, you may find a text box next to a magnifying glass icon to perform a search.